5 Ways to Win in a Zero-Click SERP

 5. Report on Off-Site KPIs

 This one comes up often on client calls.
-When reviewing organic clicks-to-call, there’s always an explainer: This doesn’t include calls that happen on the SERP in Google My Business.
-That information is not readily available in Google Analytics.
+When reviewing organic clicks-to-call, there’s always an explainer: This doesn’t include calls that happen on the SERP in Google My Business because that information is not readily available in Google Analytics.
 It’s also not easily integrated into mainstream reporting platforms.
+For example, you may note that as organic search increases, phone calls or app usage may also improve.
+With correlations are not causations, it can be a useful way to gauge the results of your no-click strategy.

-We recommend using Google Looker Studio, formerly called Data Studio, to build reports that include various sources of data.
+We recommend using Google Looker Studio, formerly Data Studio, to build reports with various data sources.
 Most Google products are easily integrated – Google Ads, Google Search Console, Google Analytics.
-However, Google My Business, which is perhaps the most important Google products to some local businesses, is not easily integrated into Google Looker Studio.
-For that, marketers must use Supermetrics to connect the two.
+However, Google My Business, perhaps the most important Google product to most local businesses, doesn’t connect as easily to Google Looker Studio.
+Marketers must use Supermetrics or another tool to connect the properties.
 And the result is beautiful.
-Rather than report on organic calls happening on the site, you can also report on organic calls happening on the SERP.
+Rather than report on organic calls phone on the site, you can also report on organic calls happening on the SERP.
 Finally, a full picture of organic calls.

 Your Content Marketing & SEO Partner